 More information at Arabian Business

-4. Gamification to increase financial literacy
+5. Gamification to increase financial literacy

 Complex areas of finance such as property investment can seem daunting for the uninitiated.
 Increasing the financial literacy of consumers is within the interest of banks so that they can make better decisions and feel confident in using the more complicated services that banks can offer.
 Gamifying this educational process makes it a more accessible and enjoyable way to review complicated financial considerations.

-Australia’s CommBank released a property investment simulator that allows consumers to become familiar with this complex world without putting their own capital at risk.
+💡 Australia’s CommBank released a property investment simulator that allows consumers to become familiar with this complex world without putting their own capital at risk.
 Investorville goes through a simplified process of buying your first property and the multitude of considerations that follow.
+Working with actual property data, buyers can discover the consequences of their financial decisions and avoid potential stumbling blocks.
+Investorville is a much more accessible way of experiencing the process over reading and reviewing the facts and figures.

-5. Gamification to improve customer service
+6. Gamification to improve customer service

 To build trust-based relationships, brands need to consider how they increase customer engagement with important communications.
-Providing personalized recommendations to individual customers can increase engagement, whilst ensuring customers get the information they need to make informed decisions.
+Providing personalised recommendations to individual customers can increase engagement, whilst ensuring customers get the information they need to make informed decisions.
 This can be achieved through gamification.

-Extraco Banks needed to communicate to their customers that they were removing free checking accounts.
+💡 Extraco Banks needed to communicate to their customers that they were removing free checking accounts.
 This negative but important information was presented with game mechanics to explain the potential benefits of the change.

 By walking through a series of questions, Extraco could recommend the best way for individual customers to reduce their new fees.
 Presenting this information in an engaging manner with immediate tailored advice, rather than a formal and inaccessible lengthy letter eased customers through the transition.